-Fire pits in gardens is becoming more and more popular.
+Fire pits in gardens are becoming more and more popular.
 They extend the time we have to enjoy the outdoors by providing a cozy spot during cool evenings and in the off season.
 People have always been attracted to the safety, warmth, ambiance and cooking potential of a campfire.
 Using fire pits in gardens is a modern and more convenient version of the campfires of yesteryear.

 Today, people are using garden fire pits for social gatherings, for outdoor grilling and even for an attractive landscape focal point.
 They sometimes position the fire pit for convenience in movement between important outdoor areas.
 It is nice when our guests can easily transition from the outdoor dining table, pool or spa to the fire pit and back again.